 4 points = 80% and so on…

-Sometimes the ZPD range is larger than the students need at one time.
-At the beginning of the year the teacher needs to start them at the lower end of their range.
-By the end of the year, they should be reading from the higher end of their range.
+The Zone of Proximal Development is the range of books that are not too hard or too easy.
+Sometimes the ZPD is larger than the students need at one time.
+At the beginning of the year, teachers can start students at the lower end of their range.
+By the end of the year, they should be reading at the higher end.

 Please contact the classroom teacher or the media center with any other questions or concerns!
 We are always happy to help!